The next CERT training class begins Tuesday, September 12th, and will continue on the following six Tuesday evenings.

-A practical exercise finishes the course on Saturday, October 20th, from 8:00am to Noon.
+A practical exercise finishes the course on Saturday, October 28th, 8:00am to Noon.

 The CERT Training Program